-Lawyers who have advertised on TV for a long time have noticed that it’s not working as well as it used to.
-Many lawyers have asked me why TV advertising is not what it used to be.
+Lawyers who have advertised on TV for a long time have noticed that it’s not working as well as it used to, and many lawyers have asked me why TV advertising is not what it used to be.

-Even worse, viewership for commercials is decreasing faster than for shows because many viewers can now skip commercials.
+Even worse, viewership for commercials is decreasing faster than for TV shows because many viewers can now skip commercials.

-The CBS Sunday Morning Show said on Sept 27, 2015 that Nielsen found that 86% of TV viewers still watch the old fashioned way.
+The CBS Sunday Morning Show said on Sept 27, 2015, that Nielsen found that 86% of TV viewers still watch the old-fashioned way.
 However, that means 14% are watching with the ability to avoid seeing commercials.
 This number will likely increase and level off somewhere.
 That means your TV advertising dollar is now worth less, at least by 14%.

 The Daily Mail stated that an estimated 15%-20% of television viewers often fast-forward through the commercials.
 With the cost of the commercials going up and results going down, many lawyers and other advertisers are left wondering if it’s still worthwhile to advertise on TV.

 For some advertisers which are content to just brand a logo, new commercials are being produced with a design that can be watched up to 12 times normal speed so that viewers who fast forward through the commercials will still see the logo.

 Additionally, other venues, such as video games, have become a serious distraction from TV shows.
 Regarding Pizza Hut’s attempt to reach consumers in a new way with an app on Xbox Live, Paul Tassi at Forbes wrote, “With commercials skippable on TV and ads blockable on the internet, it can be hard to break through to tech-loaded consumers these days.”